Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Montenegrin cuisine is famous for fresh seafood, hearty mountain dishes, and local wines.
 You will find some international cuisine as well.

 There is no shortage of restaurants around Kotor Bay.
-From cozy square restaurants in Kotor to elegant waterfront restaurant in Perast, there are too many to list, here.
-Visit my other post about restaurants in Kotor Bay area.
+From cozy square restaurants in Kotor to elegant waterfront restaurant in Perast, there are too many to list, but they're easy to find!

 Day trips around Kotor Bay